Association football at the 1956 Summer Olympics: First round

+Hungary announced their withdrawal on 31 August, a day before the draw.
+The draw was made with fifteen teams, India receiving a bye.
+Four more teams withdrew after the final draw: China (boycotted the Games to protest the reception of Taiwan), Egypt (withdrew due to Suez Crisis), Turkey and Vietnam.

 Therefore, only three games were played in the first round: as China and Turkey had been drawn against each other, their match was scratched.

 The Soviet Union defeated the United Team of Germany 2–1, Great Britain defeated Thailand 9–0, and Australia defeated Japan 2–0.